younata/coz-e/src/build_log/chapter_5.md

 In this chapter, only the interior faces of the fuselage sides will be glassed.
 The exterior faces will be glassed in chapter 7, when the fuselage is assembled.

-Current Status (Early November, 2022): FJ* jigs are complete, started on the fuselage side forms.
-Upper longerons nearly complete.
+Current Status (Early November, 2022): FJ* jigs complete. fuselage side forms complete.
+Upper longerons complete.
+In progress setting up the base layer of fuselage side foam.

 ## FJ* Jigs